 KIN 6588 - Graduate Practicum II

 Credits, 2 sem. hrs.
 Two six-week practica of 60 clock hours each are required.
 Each constitutes 2 hours of credit.
 These practica are designed to give graduate students in athletic administration opportunities in educational and athletic settings which will add depth and breadth to their professional experience.
 A variety of settings both on and off the MC campus are available for practicum students.

+• Elective Credits, 3 sem. hrs.

+Fall and Spring Semesters

-KIN 6999 - Graduate Comprehensive Examination
+KIN 6999 Graduate Comprehensive Examination (Final Semester)

+Note(s):